-The Cumbria LGPS Pensions Board will be given full access to all Pension Committee papers, and are provided with briefing sessions and training presentations appropriate to their ongoing business.
-In additional they will also be offered the opportunity to join all training sessions provided for the Full Committee.
+The Cumbria LGPS Pensions Board is given full access to all Pension Committee papers, and are provided with briefing sessions and training presentations appropriate to their ongoing business.
+In additional they are also offered the opportunity to join all training sessions provided for the Full Committee.

-The Cumbria Pensions Forum meets to inform and consult on wider pensions issues; the members will receive the Annual Report, and have access to the public Pension Committee papers.
+The Cumbria Pensions Forum meets to inform and consult on wider pensions issues; the members have access to the Annual Report and Accounts, the current Fund Policy Document and public Pension Committee papers.

-The Pension Committee Minutes and Agenda will be available on the County Council website.
+The Pensions Committee Minutes and Agenda are available on the County Council website.